MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/backup-local.md

   1. Go to **Server properties** > **Database Settings** > **Database default locations**.

 - The backup policy configured at the instance level applies to all the databases on the instance.
 - If both database and instance level backup schedules are set, database level takes precedence over the instance level backup schedule.
-Deleting the database level backup schedule will revert back to instance level backup schedule, if there is any.
+Deleting the database level backup schedule reverts back to instance level backup schedule, if there is any.
 - The value for `--name` should be the name of the [!INCLUDE [ssnoversion-md](../../includes/ssnoversion-md.md)] enabled by Azure Arc, which is usually in the `[Servername_SQLservername]` format.
 - The value for `--retention-days` can be from 0-35.
 - A value of `0` for `--retention-days` indicates to not perform automated backups for the instance.
 - The backup files are written to the default backup location as configured at the instance level.
 - If there are multiple [!INCLUDE [ssnoversion-md](../../includes/ssnoversion-md.md)] instances on the same host where the Azure extension for [!INCLUDE [ssnoversion-md](../../includes/ssnoversion-md.md)] is installed, you need to configure automated backups separately for each instance.
-- If you change the `--retention-days` after the `--backups-policy` is already configured, any change will take effect going forward and isn't retroactively applied.
+- If you change the `--retention-days` after the `--backups-policy` is already configured, any change takes effect going forward and isn't retroactively applied.

 ## Limitations